 Core Area Feature Type Recommended VPZ Applicability within the Subject Lands Coldwater Watercourse and Critical Habitat 30 m from bankfull channel N/A - Feature type is not present within the Subject Lands.
 Warmwater Watercourse and Important/Marginal Habitat 15 m from bankfull channel Yes - Indirect fish habitat is present.
 Provincially Significant Wetlands 30 m from boundary of wetland N/A - Feature type is not present within the Subject Lands.
 Unevaluated Wetlands 15 m from boundary of wetland Yes - One created wetland is proposed within the Subject Lands.
 Woodland 10 m from dripline N/A - While one SWD community is present within the Subject Lands, this feature is proposed for removal.
 As a result, no VPZ is warranted.
 Significant Woodland 15 m from dripline N/A - Feature type is not present within the Subject Lands.

-Core Area Feature Type Recommended VPZ Applicability within the Subject Lands Areas of Natural and Scientific Interest 15 m N/A - Feature type is not present within the Subject Lands.
+Areas of Natural and Scientific Interest 15 m N/A - Feature type is not present within the Subject Lands.
 Significant Valleyland As required by NPCA N/A - Feature type is not present within the Subject Lands.
 Significant Habitat of Threatened and Endangered Species and Significant Wildlife Habitat Determined through EIS N/A - Feature type is not present within the Subject Lands.

-While the conveyance swale will continue to provide indirect fish habitat to downstream occupied habitats, no VPZs are warranted along the conveyance swale as (1) the existing feature is not a watercourse, (2) no natural hazards are associated with this feature that require a setback (e.g., flooding, erosion), (3) the HDFs do not provide direct fish habitat, (4) the functions (e.g., flow conveyance and contribution of allochthonous material) of the HDF will be maintained and (5) the conveyance swale will convey external drainage through the site; no direct runoff from the Subject Lands will be input into the conveyance swale.
+While the conveyance swale will continue to provide indirect fish habitat to downstream occupied habitats, no VPZs are warranted from an ecological perspective along the conveyance swale as (1) the existing feature is not a watercourse, (2) no regulated natural hazards are associated with this feature that require a setback (e.g., regulatory floodline, erosion hazards such as top of bank), (3) the HDFs do not provide direct fish habitat, (4) the functions (e.g., flow conveyance and contribution of allochthonous material) of the HDF will be maintained and (5) the conveyance swale will convey external drainage through the site; no direct runoff from the Subject Lands will be input into the conveyance swale.
 The main function of the conveyance swale is to convey flows through the Subject Lands, in accordance with the mitigation management recommendations outlined within the HDFA Guidelines (2014; as discussed above within Section 4.10).
-These functions will be achieved, which will ensure that no negative impacts occur in a post-development scenario to downstream habitats.
+These functions will be achieved, which is expected to avoid negative impacts on downstream habitats in a post-development scenario.
 The intent of the native vegetation within the conveyance swale is to provide indirect riparian functions (e.g., organic material deposit).
+In response to engineering comments from reviewing agencies, a 10 m setback has been incorporated into the conveyance swale from the high water level (which has been designed to support the 100-year flood event), and no buildings will be permitted within this 10-m setback.
+It is important to note that this was added as a result of agency comments, not because the existing feature had a floodline associated with it.